Best Lightweight Hiking Shoes 2025

 The gusseted tongues feature strategic cutouts for added breathability and the breathable textile lining provides abrasion-free wear.

 A trail runner like this is best suited to trails that are in good condition and not as well suited to rough terrain or muddy.
-If heading onto rougher trails then stronger hiking shoe might be a better option.
+If heading onto rougher trails then a stronger hiking shoe might be a better option.

 Compare Prices: